amacdexp/JupyterHubKyma/README.md

 NOTE:  Deployment may take ~10 minutes as includes a jupyter build step.
 If you have docker repository you can prepare an docker file / images containing the more time consuming steps.
 You would then refer to this image in the deployment yaml.

+NOTE2: Occassionally the Jupyter build may fail due to low memory.
+Re-running usually resolves, if problem persists increase memory of pod and/or create an image with the JupyterHub pre-built